basho/basho_docs/content/riak/ts/1.4.0/using/querying/guidelines.md

 * Invalid: `time > 1449864277000`
 * Invalid: `time > 1449864277000 or time < 1449864290000`

-{{% note title="A Note About SELECT" %}}
+{{% note title="A Note About `SELECT`" %}}
 It is possible to use ISO 8601-compliant date/time strings rather than integer timestamps in SELECT statements.
-Please see [SELECT] for an example or [Time Representations][iso8601] for more information.s
+Please see [SELECT](/riak/ts/1.4.0/using/querying/SELECT#iso_8601) for an example or [Time Representations][/riak/ts/1.4.0/using/timerepresentations/] for more information.
 {{% /note %}}